-Figure n and n below show the correlations among the five factors by regressing each one of the factor on the other four during S&P 500’s positive-return months and negative-return months respectively.
+Figure n and n below show the linear relationships among the five factors by regressing each one of them w.r.t the other four during S&P 500’s positive-return months and negative-return months respectively.

-It can be seen that HML is redundant in both the positive-return scenario and the negative-return scenario.
-And CMA is redundant in the negative-return scenario.
+It can be seen that HML is redundant in both the positive-returned periods and the negative-returned periods.
+And CMA is redundant in the negative-returned period only.

-The five factors are tightly correlated to each other, and the correlations are stronger in the positive-month scenario.
+The five factors are tightly dependent to each other, and the dependencies are higher in the positive-returned periods.

-In the positive-return scenario, the coefficient of market excess return is always negative, and equivalently all the coefficients are negative in the regression of market excess return.
+In the positive-returned period, the coefficient of market excess return is always negative, and equivalently all the coefficients are negative in the regression of market excess return.
 The interpretation is the better risk appetite on firms’ profitability and investment return will help the market boom further (or the causal relationship can be the other way round).
 But risk appetite for firm size seems to effect in an opposite way.

 In the negative-return scenario, the less risk appetite on firms’ size, B/M ratio and investment return tends to relieve some market downturn pressure (or it is the market downturn makes investors risk averse towards riskier firms with small size, low B/M ratio and aggressive investment).